 Sometimes, font codes get dropped into a page accidentally, so you'll want to scour your site for any of these weird formatting errors.
 Make sure all your formatting is consistent and there are no weird blips in your copy.

 If your website is secure and includes an SSL certificate, then migrate your website to the new server.
 If not, then purchase, set up, and install a new SSL.
-This can take up to two weeks to kick into gear, so give yourself enough time prior to launch.
+This can take up to two weeks to kick into gear, so give yourself enough time prior to the launch date.
 (Learn more about SSL here.)

 It's important to exclude your own traffic from your website analytics; otherwise, any visit from a member of your team will be counted in your analytics data.